onflow/docs/docs/tools/wallets.md

 ## Niftory

-[Niftory](https://niftory.com/) is a platform to create, mint, and transfer NFTs
+[Niftory](https://niftory.com/) is a platform to create, mint, and transfer NFTs.

 https://niftory.com/

 ## Blocto

-Manage your crypto, dApps, and NFT all-in-once through [Blocto](https://www.blocto.io/), the cross-chain crypto wallet
+Manage your crypto, dApps, and NFT all-in-once through [Blocto](https://www.blocto.io/), the cross-chain crypto wallet.

 https://www.blocto.io/

 ## Dapper Wallet

-[Dapper Wallet](https://www.meetdapper.com/) is an easy and securely buy and store digital assets from groundbreaking Flow apps and games
+[Dapper Wallet](https://www.meetdapper.com/) is an easy and securely buy and store digital assets from groundbreaking Flow apps and games.

 https://www.meetdapper.com/

 ## Ledger

-[Ledger](https://www.ledger.com/) is a hardware wallet to secure, buy, exchange, and grow your crypto assets
+[Ledger](https://www.ledger.com/) is a hardware wallet to secure, buy, exchange, and grow your crypto assets.

 https://www.ledger.com/